sustrik/libdill/tutorial-protocol.md

 }
 ```

-Now we can implement the virtual functions.
-At the moment we can jusr return `ENOTSUP` from `quux_hquery` and `quux_hdone`.
-As for `quux_hclose` it will be called when user tries to close the handle using `hdone()` function.
-We can fill in the code to deallocate our object.
-Note that we are passed pointer to the virtual function table that, given that it's first member in the structure, can be simply cast to `struct quux`:
+Function `hmake()` does the trick.
+You pass it a virtual function table and it returns a handle.
+When the standard function like `hclose()` is called on the handle libdill will forward the call to the corresponding virtual function, in this particular case to `quux_hclose()`.
+The interesting part is that the first argument to the virtual function is no longer the handle but rather pointer to the virtual function table.
+And given that virtual function table is a member of `struct quux` it's easy to convert it to the pointer to the quux object:

 ```c
 static void quux_hclose(struct hvfs *hvfs) {